 Colola Beach is one of the most extraordinary sea turtle nesting beaches in the world.
 From a low of 500 nests in 1999, these black turtles (a sub-species of green turtles) have recovered to have 35,000 nests in 2018 with nearly 2 million hatchlings.
 The beach is protected by the native Nahua community with support from biologists at the University of Michoacan and is one of the most successful wildlife conservation programs in the world.

 On this exploratory trip, you’ll help study these turtles, measuring them, moving their nests, and releasing hatchlings.
 In between the nesting and hatchlings, we will do a hike, organize a handicraft workshop with local artisans, get a lesson in Mexican cooking, and explore this beautiful stretch of coast.
-This trip will be personally led by SEE Turtles President Brad Nahill and is open exclusively to and specially priced for our past travelers and donors.
+This trip will be personally led by SEE Turtles President Brad Nahill.
+Proceeds from this trip will help save at least 1,000 hatchlings at this beach per person.

 Includes: In-country transport, meals, lodging, activities, guides, and a donation to turtle conservation.

 Excludes: Airfare to Mexico, personal items, and tips.

 Colola Beach is located in the Michoacan Province, which currently has a US State Department travel warning due to violence in the state.
 However, the coastal part of the state is safe is not an area of concern.
 We will be staying in the coastal area accompanied by local residents and a professional driver.

 The pricing is for double occupancy.
 There are 4 double rooms with private bathrooms that are first-come, first serve.
 There are another four rooms with a shared bathroom.
 We may be able to offer single rooms but cannot guarantee that they will be available.
 Individuals will be paired with others of the same gender.

 Rooms are equipped with fans and wifi is available in the eating area.